christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### Introduction

 To maintain control over their subjects, imperial powers in antiquity employed a variety of strategies as part of their colonial program, including the creation of slave-morality cults, fictional stories, faked deaths and adoptions, and an endless series of regional aliases, to subjugate a population to their aristocratic rule and to prevent rebellions.
 In Sumer, the rulers were all priests, whereas in Egypt, the Pharaohs claimed to be sons of gods.
-It was in Egypt with Atenism, which was a religion to deify Pharaoh Akhenaten, where monotheism first emerged.
+It was in Egypt with Atenism, which was a religion to deify Pharaoh Akhenaten, that monotheism first emerged.
 The collectivization of divine authority with monotheism reinforces a universal morality and everything becomes collectivized with the centralization of power.
 This makes a group easier to control and is why monotheism mirrors autocratic governance.
 The Persians also deified their leaders, promoted monotheism (Zoroastrianism), and even took it a step further by incorporating a very powerful slave-morality religion into their imperial cult as part of their colonial program.
 They created Buddhism, with Gautama Buddha being Gaumata Bardya, also known as Smerdis, the son of Cyrus the Great, who governed the Persian province of Bactra.
 The Greeks followed this formula with the Ptolemaic cult of Alexander and the Serapis cult.
 Serapis was a universal composite deity created by blending the Egyptian gods Osiris and Apis with the Greek god Zeus (and others) to resonate with the multicultural society that Ptolemy I envisioned for Egypt.
 The Romans adopted this formula and established their own imperial cults.
 These imperial powers maintained their empires through religious syncretism and slave-morality religions, which stripped the population of their will to power.
-Christianity is a relic of one of these imperial slave moralities, which itself was subverted by a confederation of rabbis after the Bar Kokhba Revolt (132-136 CE).
+Christianity is a relic of one of these imperial slave moralities, which was itself subverted by a confederation of rabbis after the Bar Kokhba Revolt (132-136 CE).

 Note on aliases and locations: I believe that the royal elites in antiquity role-played as if they were characters in a play, and they used regional aliases and fictional deaths as story patterns or archetypes.
 They killed off one character and then assumed the role of another one in a different location.
 For example, the governor of Roman Egypt from 33 CE to 38, Aulus Avillius Flaccus, was also Polemon II of Pontus, who was the prince of the Bosporan, Pontus, Cilicia, and Cappadocia, which was the regional alias of Emperor Titus.
 The character of Aulus Avillius Flaccus dies at the same time Polemon II of Pontus takes power, and then Polemon II of Pontus dies around the same time Titus becomes emperor.
 The way of connecting them is through the fact that they were all married to the same woman, Berenice, granddaughter of King Herod.
-The numerous aliases they used could also hide the fact that these royal elites were heavily into incest which would have repulsed the population.
+The numerous aliases they used could also hide the fact that these royal elites were heavily into incest which would have have been repugnant to the population.

 After a year of research, I also believe that much of what we know about history from antiquity is fabricated.
-I have come to the conclusion that the Greco-Egyptian Ptolemaic Kingdom did not end at the point of Roman colonization, it just spread out and Ptolemaic kings adopted regional aliases.
-The Church Fathers, the Vatican, the Jesuits, and people like Joseph Justus Scaliger, who was the Jesuit priest who "discovered" the majority of texts from antiquity that we use today, usually on demand, and Poggio Bracciolini, who was the individual responsible for collecting documents for him, further added to the distortion of historical records.
+I have come to the conclusion that the Greco-Egyptian Ptolemaic Kingdom did not end at the point of Roman colonization, it simply expanded with Ptolemaic kings adopting regional aliases.
+The Church Fathers, the Vatican, the Jesuits, and people like Joseph Justus Scaliger, who was the Jesuit priest who discovered many texts from antiquity that we use today, often on commission, and Poggio Bracciolini, who was the individual responsible for collecting documents for him, further added to the distortion of historical records.
 This manipulation of historical facts has led to a distorted understanding of the past, and it is likely that many events, dates, and figures have been altered or fabricated to serve the interests of the Church and other powerful institutions.

 Julius Caesar was Ptolemy XI Alexander II, Cleopatra's uncle, and he also took on the regional aliases of Asander, king of Bosphorus, and Pharnaces II, among numerous other aliases.
 Cleopatra was also Dynamis, queen of Bosphorus.
-Mark Antony the Neos-Dionysos was either Ptolemy of Cyprus, a brother of Cleopatra's father Ptolemy XII Auletes (Auletes name adapts well to the Parthian Orodes (II?)) the Neos Dionysos aka Polemon I of Pontus aka King Herod aka Tiberius Claudius Nero aka Phraates IV of Parthia, or he was Ptolemy XII Auletes himself (Cleopatra's full name was Cleopatra VII Philopator - from the Ancient Greek 'Φιλοπάτωρ', which translates to "The one who loves their Father", or simply "father-loving").
+Mark Antony the Neos-Dionysos was either Ptolemy of Cyprus, a brother of Cleopatra's father Ptolemy XII Auletes (Auletes name adapts well to the Parthian Orodes (II?)) the Neos Dionysos aka Polemon I of Pontus aka King Herod aka Tiberius Claudius Nero aka Phraates IV of Parthia, or he was Ptolemy XII Auletes himself (Cleopatra’s full name, Cleopatra VII Philopator, derives from the Ancient Greek 'Φιλοπάτωρ' meaning "the one who loves her father", or simply "father-loving").
 She was previously married to two of her brothers and her uncle as listed previously.
 This is how incestuous this family was.

 This book challenges mainstream historiography.
-My methodologies are: archaeological and numismatic evidence, linguistic and etymological analysis, historical correlation and timeline analysis.
+My methodologies are: archaeological and numismatic evidence, linguistic and etymological analysis, and historical correlation and timeline analysis.
 The sources that inspired my work are listed in the 'Further reading' section at the end of the book.

 #### 1 Name and Title Meanings

--   Caesar: The Egyptian name "Asar" was another name for Osiris, which is where the Etruscan word "Aesar" (also spelled "Aeser" or "Aisar") likely derived from, which means god or divine.
+-   Caesar: The Egyptian name "Asar" was another name for Osiris, from which the Etruscan word "Aesar" (also spelled "Aeser" or "Aisar"), meaning god or divine, likely derives.
 The Greek language adds a "K" to foreign words, so Aesar -> Greek Kaesar -> Latin Caesar.
 -   Christ: In Greek "The Anointed One" is Chréstos/Christ.
 Christ is identical to the title Soter.
 Several historical figures were Christs/Soters.
 In Isaiah 45:1 the jews called Cyrus the Great "The Anointed One".
 Alexander the Great was also a Chréstos/Soter (Josephus.
 Antiquities, XI.
 8. Talmud, Yoma 67b).
--   Cotys: In Thracian, "Cotys" is related to the word "kotys" which is a title that means "lord".
+-   Cotys: In Thracian, "Cotys" is related to the word "kotys", a title meaning "lord".
 In the Celtic languages the word "cottos" or "cottius" means "chieftain".
--   Izates or Izas: The Egyptian "Asar" or "Iset", which was another name for Osiris, is likely the root of this title.
+-   Izates or Izas: The Egyptian "Asar" or "Iset", another name for Osiris, is likely the root of this title.
 "Is" or "Isa" is also related to the Proto-Indo-European root "ais-", which means "lord", "ruler", or "noble".
 This root is also seen in other ancient languages, such as Sanskrit "īśa" (ईश), meaning "lord" or "god".
 Asa, Esus, Izas, Aesar are all related.
--   Jesus: Likely a phonetic shift from Asar/Aesus (pronunced ah-soos)/Iset/Izates/Izas/et. al. Another option: Coins of Ptolemy XI Alexander II depict the syncretic deity Zeus-Ammon: https://harvardartmuseums.org/collections/object/170118?position=0&context=person&id=22936 Zeus-Ammon -> A-Zeus -> Aesus/Aesar.
+-   Jesus: Likely a phonetic shift from Asar/Aesus (pronounced ah-soos)/Iset/Izates/Izas/et. al. Another option: Coins of Ptolemy XI Alexander II depict the syncretic deity Zeus-Ammon: https://harvardartmuseums.org/collections/object/170118?position=0&context=person&id=22936 Zeus-Ammon -> A-Zeus -> Aesus/Aesar.
 -   Monobazus: Sabazios is the Phrygian and Thracian version of Zeus.
 Ma'nu is likely a diminutive of Menneus ("son of man"), and then Manu-Sabazios becomes Monobazus.
 Monobazus also becomes "Bazus" or "Bar Izates" shortened to "baYZTus" (or bar YZT) through frequent oral repetition which then becomes "bOETHus".
 The Boethusians were a jewish priestly sect.
 -   Piso cognomen: "Appius" is a cognomen (personal name) of the Claudian family.
 Appius and Piso are synonymous (In Greek, Appius is rendered as Appios, from there Piso).
 The name Piso itself would be a form of Peisistratos/Pisistratos, the leading name of ancient Athens in Greece.
 (Pisistratos is a Latinized spelling of the Greek Peisistratos).
 It could be said that all the ruling elite of the Julio-Claudian dynasty were Pisos, including Nero who was nearly deposed by a Piso.
 Appius is also cognate with Arrius (through rhotacization in ancient Latin the /p/ and /r/ could be swapped).

 ####  2 Ancient Alias Names List  (Chronologically Organized by Era and Dynasty)

 I. Ptolemaic & Bosphoran Dynasty
-- Julius Caesar: Ptolemy XI Alexander II, Asander (Bosphorus), Pharnaces II, Brogitarix
+- Julius Caesar: Ptolemy XI Alexander II, Asander, King of Bosphorus (Philocaesar Philoromaios, Soter, Great King of Kings), Pharnaces II, Brogitarix
-- Titles: Philocaesar Philoromaios, Soter, Great King of Kings
-- Cleopatra VII: Dynamis Ourania, Pythodorida Philometor (Isis who was the husband of Osiris and mother of Horus, also Aphrodite Urania)
+- Cleopatra VII (Isis who was the husband of Osiris and mother of Horus): Dynamis Ourania (Aphrodite Urania), Pythodorida Philometor
-- Mark Antony: King Herod, Tiberius Claudius Nero, Phraates IV, Polemon I (Neos Dionysos)
+- Mark Antony (Neos Dionysos): King Herod, Tiberius Claudius Nero, Phraates IV, Polemon I.

 II.
 Herodian & Flavian Dynasty
-- Alexander (son of Herod): Juba II, Alexander Helios
+- Alexander (son of Herod): Juba II.
 - Alexander (grandson of King Herod): (King/Tetrarch) Ptolemy (Alexander) bar Menneus, Ptolemy of Mauretania (aka Joseph Panthera, the name for jesus's father in the Talmud; Panthera is a corruption of Cantheras, or